rohitkgupta/authentication-service-jwt/README.md

 }

 Note: If user refresh token, I am storing old token in a data structure(TreeSet) to invalidate request with older token.
-We can optimize this storage by storing these token till they have validity only.
+We can optimize this storage by storing these token till they have validity.